mhashim6/blog/content/posts/fp-and-oop-are-siblings.md

 ---
-title: "OOP and FP are close siblings"
+title: "FP and OOP are close siblings"
 description: "OOP and FP are closer than what you think"
 date: 2023-03-18
 type: "post"